yusufaydin4715/yusufaydin4715/README.md

-🔭 Hello, I am Yusuf AYDIN, I work on web development projects.
+🔭 Hello, I am Yusuf AYDIN, I work on web development projects.<br/>
-🌱 I am currently improving myself on React Frond-end.
+🌱 I am currently improving myself on React Frond-end.<br/>
-👯 I'd be happy to collaborate on open source projects or web development.
+👯 I'd be happy to collaborate on open source projects or web development.<br/>
-🤔 I want to learn more about animations, do you have any suggestions?
+🤔 I want to learn more about animations, do you have any suggestions?<br/>
-📫 You can reach me at yusufaydin4715@gmail.com.
+📫 You can reach me at yusufaydin4715@gmail.com.<br/>